 - Richard P. Feynman (1918-88): Photo by Tom Harvey of Pasadena, Courtesy of the AIP Emilio Segre Visual Archives.

-Let us listen to Feynman.
+Let us listen to Feynman from a video.

 The Feynmans, Richard, Melville, Lucille, and Joan

 - Two photos taken by Marek Holzman during the 1962 Relativity Conference